gletort/Epicure/docs/Display.md

 You can manage the display with several shortcuts to be able to rapidly switch the current view, but also some general options are available in the interface in the `Display` onglet.

+* `Measure line` option, can be started with <kbd>Control+i</kbd> to measure the length of a drawn line.
+Press the shortcut, then draw the line by left clicking and dragging the line.
+When you release the mouse button, the line will disappear and the measure of its length will be displayed in the top left part of the window.
 * `Show summary` opens a pop-up text window that contains general information about the movie as the size of the movie, the number of cells, the average cell area, the average track duration..
 * `Side by side view`: by default all layer are overlaid.
 To split the layers in two side by side view, select the `side-by-side view` parameter and choose the views to be placed horizontally or vertically.
 Uncheck it to be back to a single view.
 * `Set current settings as default`: save all the current settings (display parameters, option parameters) in the settings file so that next time EpiCure is loaded, it will be in the same state.